 I joined Gustavus in the fall of 1983, coming from graduate studies at Washington State University.
 With the bulk of my graduate training in applied areas of microeconomics, I have focused my teaching on four main courses: Managerial Economics, Government & Business, Labor Economics, and Principles of Microeconomics.
 However, I have also taught extensively outside of the economics area, both to help cover departmental needs and to pursue personal interests.
-I have offered a seminar on entrepreneurship half a dozen times, an area of continued learning and interest.
-More recently, I taught Production and Operations Management, a modest leap from the content of Managerial Economics that challenged me, but also informed some of my other classes.
-This spring, I am teaching a new class as a Special Topics course, though it has been proposed to be a regular addition to our curriculum.
-The course is The Economics of Strategy, which is suitable as a stand-alone course for upper-level Economics majors, but would also be a good follow-up course for Management majors who have taken Strategic Management.
+I have offered a seminar on entrepreneurship numerous times while serving as the Confer Chair in Entrepreneurshipt.
+I taught Production and Operations Management twice, a modest leap from the content of Managerial Economics that challenged me, but also informed some of my other classes.
+More recently, I developed a new course in The Economics of Strategy, which is suitable as a stand-alone course for upper-level Economics majors, but also be a good follow-up course for Management majors who have taken Strategic Management.
 In my early days, I even taught Marketing and Market Research, but I am thankful and confident we now have faculty far better qualified to teach those courses.
 And although it is really hard work, I may have the most fun teaching a January-term course on The Blues with my colleague Philip Bryant.

 In economics, my primary interests are in policy, so that is where all of my research has been focused.
 Getting a little deeper into the policy area, I worked in Washington, D.C. as a policy analyst for the U.S. Government Accountability Office in 1990-1992, on leave from Gustavus.
 Shortly after returning, I was appointed to the Minnesota Apprenticeship Advisory Council, and served in that role for 15 years.
 In 2009, I was appointed to the Minnesota Advisory Council to the U.S. Civil Rights Commission for two years.